eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 All reports are stored locally in build/lcov as html report (index.html).
 In GitHub, we are using [Codecov](https://about.codecov.io) for a general reporting of the code coverage.
 Codecov gives a brief overview of the code coverage and also indicates in Pull-Requests if newly added code is not covered by tests.
-If you want to download the detailed html reports from the Pull-Requests or master build you can do it in the following way:
+If you want to see detailed html reports for specific Pull-Requests or branches, you can check [here](https://app.codecov.io/gh/eclipse-iceoryx/iceoryx/).

-1. Open the "Checks" view in the PR
-2. Open the "Details" link for the check `iceoryx-coverage-doxygen-ubuntu` in `Test Coverage + Doxygen Documentation`
-3. On the right side you find a menu button `Artifacts` which shows `lcov-report` as download link

 ## Legal & Compliance